JORO-NIMO/joro-nimo/README.md

-## Hi there! 👋
+## Hi there!

-I'm Joronimo Amanya, a passionate developer and problem solver based in Uganda.
+I'm Joronimo Amanya - you can call me Ishabarundo, a passionate developer and problem solver based in Uganda.
 I love tackling challenges head-on and creating impactful software solutions.

-My focus is currently in automation, health, and Education
+My focus is currently on automation and education in low-resource Africa.
+Building for Impact

 ## About Me